 DoT has filed an application in NCLT for condonation of delay in filing claim of ₹ 71,662 lakh towards license service areas [Customer application form (CAF) and Electromagnetic field penalties (EMF)] which was listed on April 17, 2024, where RP Counsel briefly made submissions and the NCLT enquired if the said claim is reflecting in the books of accounts of the Corporate Debtor and / or has already been included as part of DOT claims.
 RP counsel took time to take instructions in this regard.
 The NCLT accordingly adjourned the DOT application to May 08, 2024 and thereafter due to paucity of time to July 03, 2024.
+The next date of hearing is June 09, 2025.
 The said claim is included in above mentioned "Claim against the Company not acknowledged as debts" since the same is subjudice.